William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/STM32N6-GettingStarted-ObjectDetection_Notes.md

 Error in initializing ST-LINK device.
 Reason: No device found on target.
 ```
-This is the case if power from a laptop USB port alone is used -  provide a 2nd power supply to hte board and check that jumper JP2 is in 3-4 position.
+This is the case if power from a laptop USB port alone is used -  provide a 2nd power supply to the board and check that jumper JP2 is in 3-4 position.

 To list USB ports:
 ```